masogit/amb-doc/docs/index.md

 # Asset Manager Browser online document

-Asset Manager Browser (AMB) is a lightweight UI that leverages RESTful APIs layer to pull data from Asset Manager and simplifies the end user data consumption of ITAM data.
+Asset Manager Browser (AMB) is a lightweight UI that leverages RESTful API layer to pull data from Asset Manager and simplifies the end user data consumption of ITAM data.

 ![Viewer screen shot](features/img/insight1.png)

-### Installation
+### How to install

 AMB has two services:

-- AM Browser Service: provide UI
+- AM Browser Service that provides UI
-- AM REST Service: provide AM fundamental data service
+- AM REST Service that provides AM fundamental data service

-Go Installation in header to see detail
+For more information about how to install AMB, see Installation.

 ### Features

+AMB provides you with the following features.
 ![Features](img/features1.png)